 Initially I worked on the model, gown and background composite but it soon became clear that, depending on the room colour and the dress, some areas started to merge.
 So instead of something quite straightforward I ended up creating an image with the model and the dress plus a standalone image of the background.
-Both images were then merged and blended to create the final images.
+Both images were then merged and blended to create the final images and just like that, the Masquerade Ball was completed – or so I thought.
 Talk about doing it the long way round – but worth the hassle I think 🙂

 The finishing touches.